mjohndus/adminer/docs/upgrade.md

 - Function `selectQueryBuild()` was removed.
 - Function `css()` was removed.
 CSS files can be defined by `cssUrls` configuration option.
 See [Configuration options](/docs/configuration.md) for more information.
+- Function `csp()` was replaced by `getCspHeader()` that allows to redefine CSP directives of just one Content-Security-Policy HTTP header.
 - Many customizable functions was renamed:
     - `credentials()` to `getCredentials()`
     - `login()` -> `authenticate()`